Projections of Orbital Measures and Quantum Marginal Problems: Restriction multiplicities and the semiclassical limit

 \section{Restriction multiplicities and the semiclassical limit}

 We now turn our attention to a combinatorial problem in representation theory that is closely related to projections of orbital measures, namely the problem of computing restriction multiplicities, which we define below.
 It is well known in representation theory and symplectic geometry that projections of orbital measures provide a kind of asymptotic approximation of restriction multiplicities.
 Here we will study an exact, rather than asymptotic, relation between these two objects, from which we will deduce the asymptotic approximation as a corollary.
-Using this exact relation, we show a new integral formula for the restriction multiplicities and generalize results of Biane \cite{Biane95} on the Littlewood--Richardson and $\U(n)$ branching processes.
+Using this exact relation, we prove a new integral formula for the restriction multiplicities and show that the measure $\psi_* \phi_* \beta_\lambda$ studied in the preceding sections arises as a limit of point processes that generalize the Littlewood--Richardson and $\U(n)$ branching processes introduced by Biane \cite{Biane95}.
 The discussion below also generalizes several results on the randomized Horn's problem that were shown in \cite{CZ1, CMZ, McS-splines}.
 In the process, we review a number of ideas that have previously appeared in the literature, starting with the seminal work of Heckman \cite{Heck} and culminating in more recent papers of Vergne and several collaborators \cite{DPV, DV, PV}; see also \cite[\textsection6]{CDKW} and references therein.

 The finite-dimensional irreducible representations of $G$ and $H$ are parametrized by their respective cones of dominant integral weights $P_G^+ \subset \tilde \tot_+$ and $P_H^+ \subset \tot_+$.
 Given $\lambda \in P_G^+$, we can decompose the corresponding irreducible representation $V^G_\lambda$ of $G$ as a direct sum of irreducible representations of $H$: